 The school will perform the Pro Rata Refund Calculation for those students who terminate their training before completing the period of enrollment (i.e., students who receive a final grade of "W" or "WZ").
 Under the Pro Rata Refund Calculation, the school is entitled to retain only the percentage of charges (tuition, room, board, etc.) proportional to the period of enrollment completed by the student.
-The period of enrollment for students enrolled in modular programs is the academic year.
-The period of enrollment for students enrolled in quarter-based programs is the guarter.
+The period of enrollment completed by the student is calculated by dividing the total number of calendar days in the period of enrollment into the calendar days in the period as of the student's last date of attendance.
+The period of enrollment for students enrolled in modular programs is the academic year, or in increments based on state policy for the academic year.
+The period of enrollment for students enrolled in quarter-based programs is the quarter.
 The refund is calculated using the following steps: